 It is referred to as CoC and used as a tool to determine the depth of field.
 How sharp your lens is, it is directly related to the center of confusion.
 When you are controlling the depth of the field manually, you should have an understanding of CoC.
 COC also defines how much a point needs to be blurred to be perceived as unsharp.

 When the circle of confusion becomes perceptible to our eyes, this region is said to be outside the depth of field and thus no longer “acceptably sharp.”

 When an image is captured, usually one point is fully focused, and other areas besides the point of focus are less or partially focused.
-The degree of defocus (diameter of the COC) depends on the focal length, the aperture number of the lens, and the distance between the camera and object.
+The degree of defocus (diameter of the COC) depends on the focal length, the aperture number of the lens, and the camera and object’s distance.

-If the aperture of the camera is circular, the image of any point source is a small disk, known as the circle of confusion.
+If the camera’s aperture is circular, any point source’s image is a small disk, known as the circle of confusion.
 The distance of 0.01 inches (upon enlargement) is considered as standard by camera manufacturers.

 - The enlargement of the final image from the original.
 It means the expansion of the image from the initial capability of the sensor of your image.
-For example, if the size of the sensor of the camera is 24 x 36 mm, then the image produced beyond this size is enlargement.
+For example, if the camera’s size is 24 x 36 mm, then the image produced beyond this size is enlargement.
 This influences your circle of confusion.